Krazete/sgm/README.md

 The [Catalyst Gallery](https://krazete.github.io/sgm/catalysts) features all catalysts available in the game.
 It can be filtered, sorted, and searched through much like the Fighter Gallery and includes one level setting.

-I have not included any catalyst icons in this gallery since they aren't as unique and not too helpful with identification in this case.

 ## Versions

 Each tag in this repository marks a different version of this gallery.